Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Conclusions

 Existing approaches to solve the stochastic OPF are either overly conservative and expensive, or leave the system vulnerable to low probability, high impact events.
 To address this issue, we present a novel stochastic optimal power flow formulation that distinguishes between ``normal'' operation conditions in which power deviations are balanced with AGC only, and ``adverse'' operation under which manual re-dispatch actions are required.
 As a result, our approach yields solutions that are more reliable and less conservative than existing approaches in the literature.

-Our model is formulated as a joint chance-constraint program that limits the probability that operators manually adjust the power output of the generators.
-To assess the contributions of our proposal, we compare it with existing approaches using an illustrative 3-bus network and a more realistic 118-bus system.
-The obtained results for the larger system demonstrate that the proposed methodology is able to yield dispatch decisions that maintain almost identical security levels, but are 18\% cheaper than approaches that pursue feasibility with AGC actions only under any uncertainty realization.
-As a counterpart, the computational burden of the proposed approach increases due to the modeling of the manual re-dispatch actions.
+Our model is formulated as a joint chance-constraint program that limits the probability that operators manually adjust the power output of the generators. {To assess the contributions of our proposal, we compare it with existing approaches using an illustrative 3-bus network and more realistic ones such as the 118-bus and 300-bus systems.} The obtained results for the larger systems demonstrate that the proposed methodology is able to achieve dispatch decisions that maintain almost identical security levels, but are cheaper than approaches that pursue feasibility with AGC actions only under any uncertainty realization.
+A drawback of our proposed approach is that the computational burden increases due to the modeling of the manual re-dispatch actions.
 However, we also suggest an heuristic algorithm to solve the proposed model and verify that the computational time is drastically shortened without causing a significant decline in performance.

+While the proposed approach represents a step towards more realistic modeling of reserve activation in stochastic OPF problems, several open questions remain.
+Interesting avenues for future work include for example how to incorporate restrictions on manual reserve activation (such as e.g. limiting the number of generators that participate in the manual activation), a more detailed and realistic modeling of reserve cost that acknowledges the possible cost difference between automatic AGC reserves and manually activated reserves, as well as a strategy to handle situations in which the problem becomes infeasible (due to e.g. high levels of uncertainty, severe system congestion or limited generation capacity).